NivethaAshokkumarG/Employment-Growth-Skill-Demand-Analysis-2024-2034-/README.md

-# Workforce 2034 : The Future of Job and skills
+# Workforce 2034 : The Future of Job and skills using Python

 # Future Workforce & Skill Demand Analysis